Anchored Video Generation: Decoupling Scene Construction and Temporal Synthesis in Text-to-Video Diffusion Models: Introduction

-Based on this insight, we propose Factorized Video Generation (FVG), a pipeline that explicitly decomposes T2V generation into specialized stages designed to address each subproblem independently: \textbf{(1) Reasoning:} A Large Language Model (LLM) rewrites the video prompt into an explicit description of the initial scene, removing temporal transitions and eliminating logical ambiguities. \textbf{(2) Composition:} A T2I model uses this refined prompt to synthesize a high-quality, semantically grounded anchor frame. \textbf{(3) Temporal synthesis}: A video diffusion model conditions on both the anchor and the original prompt, focusing exclusively on generating coherent temporal dynamics.
-The contributions of this work are as follows: \begin{itemize} \item Through qualitative and quantitative evaluation, we show that scene composition is one of the primary failure modes in existing T2V systems. \item We introduce FVG, a simple and modular factorization of T2V generation into reasoning, composition, and animation, enabling improved scene grounding and temporal coherence. \item We demonstrate that this decomposed approach sets a new state-of-the-art on the CompBench benchmark \cite{sun2025t2v} and significantly improves all tested models on VBench2~\cite{zheng2025vbench20advancingvideogenerationbenchmark}. \item We show that visual anchoring enables significant reductions in sampling steps without degrading output quality, providing a practical path toward more efficient video generation. \end{itemize}
+Based on this insight, we propose Anchored Video Generation (AVG), a pipeline that explicitly decomposes T2V generation into specialized stages designed to address each subproblem independently: \textbf{(1) Reasoning:} A Large Language Model (LLM) rewrites the video prompt into an explicit description of the initial scene, removing temporal transitions and eliminating logical ambiguities. \textbf{(2) Composition:} A T2I model uses this refined prompt to synthesize a high-quality, semantically grounded anchor frame. \textbf{(3) Temporal synthesis}: A video diffusion model conditions on both the anchor and the original prompt, focusing exclusively on generating coherent temporal dynamics.
+We refer to this instantiated model variant as \textbf{anchored T2V}, as it augments a standard T2V backbone with an explicit intermediate visual anchor that establishes the intended scene composition.
+The contributions of this work are as follows:

+\begin{itemize} \item Through qualitative and quantitative evaluation, we show that scene composition is one of the primary failure modes in existing T2V systems. \item We introduce Anchored Video Generation, a simple and modular three-stage pipeline that separates reasoning, scene composition, and temporal synthesis, enabling improved scene grounding and temporal coherence. \item We demonstrate that this decomposed approach sets a new state-of-the-art on the CompBench benchmark \cite{sun2025t2v} and significantly improves all tested models on VBench2~\cite{zheng2025vbench20advancingvideogenerationbenchmark}. \item We show that visual anchoring enables significant reductions in sampling steps without degrading output quality, providing a practical path toward more efficient video generation. \end{itemize}

-We also release our models, code, benchmark prompts and image anchors generations to support reproducibility and facilitate further research.
+We will also release our models, code, benchmark prompts and image anchors generations to support reproducibility and facilitate further research.